Dispute Resolution & Litigation Lawyers

 The plaintiff must then serve the document on the defendant.
 The defendant then has 25 working days to file a defence.

-If the defendant does not file a statement of defence, in many cases, the plaintiff may simply apply for judgment by default from the Court.
+If the defendant does not file a statement of defence, in many cases, the plaintiff may simply apply for judgement by default from the Court.
 This is a common way in which litigation is concluded and our litigation lawyers regularly adopt this approach.

 If the matter is defended, there are three types of trial that could be allocated and it depends on the complexity of the case as to how the litigation will proceed.
 Often a Judicial Settlement Conference is scheduled which is also a great way to facilitate settlement.